 And yet, the Southwest Museum remains an obscure attraction.
 When I first moved to L.A., the only reason I knew about the museum was the aforementioned Gold Line station.
 When I tried looking it up online, I had a hard time figuring out if it was even open.
 The museum is currently owned by the Autry Museum, which is far more interested in drawing visitors to their main museum in Griffith Park.
 The Southwest Museum is an afterthought for them.

 The Southwest Museum was the oldest museum in the city, dating back to the 1900s.
 In 2003, it was acquired by the Autry in order to secure its prestigious collection of archaeological artifacts.
-The Autry, which only dates back to the 1980s, was known mainly for the Hollywood western and country music ephemera collected by its namesake.
-Pulling in the Southwest Museum’s vast collection lent the Autry an air of credibility.
+When the Autry was created in the 1980s, it was known mainly for the Hollywood western and country music ephemera collected by its namesake.
+But its aim was to establish itself as a prestigious museum dedicated to all things American West, and pulling in the Southwest Museum’s vast collection would lend Autry even more credibility.
 And at the time, it seemed to everyone that this would be a win-win for all parties involved.
 The Southwest Museum had been financially struggling for a long time, and here was a brand new institution willing to throw around money.

 But the outcome wasn’t quite so romantic.
 Nearly all of the artifacts were moved to other facilities, namely a vast warehouse somewhere in Burbank.
 At the time, this was done in the name of necessity.
 The Southwest Museum is an old building, dating back to 1914, but for the purposes of preserving ancient artifacts, it might as well have been prehistoric.
 In fairness to the Autry, they have been a much better custodian of the artifacts.
 But once the collection was removed, the Autry was only willing to dedicate just enough resources to the Southwest Museum to avoid accusations that they were outright neglecting it.
 The museum was only open to the public on Saturdays.
 A little bit of restoration work was done on the building, but only enough to keep it from falling down the hill.